 How deep your substrate should be?
 In general, it depends on the size of your African Land Snails.
 Make sure that it is deep enough to bury their whole shell plus an inch or two (3 – 5 cm) more.

-Note: Avoid substrates that do not allow them to dig (for example, wood chips or gravel) or does not retain moisture and can stick to your snails (like calcium carbonate sand).
+Note: Avoid substrates that do not allow them to dig (for example, wood chips or gravel) or do not retain moisture and can stick to your snails (like calcium carbonate sand).

 GALS and Humidity